 No. QMedic will not charge you any fees beyond the monthly, quarterly or annual service fees, unless you need to order a replacement component of the system (e.g. wristband/pendant, base station, etc.).

 Yes, QMedic offers a system that transmits over the cellular network in the case that the user does not have a functioning landline.
 The system is still only intended for use within the home and yard as the wearable device will NOT transmit data/voice call signals when out of range of the base station.

 No, QMedic's system will not automatically place a call in the case of a fall.
 The button must be pushed in order for the emergency call to be placed.
 We are currently updating our system with fall detection, but are still in the design and testing phase for the immediate future.

 Currently, if you are on Medicaid, or a Managed Medicaid/Medicare Advantage program, you may be eligible for coverage/reimbursement for QMedic's service in the following states: FL, MA, MN, OH, NJ, PA, or TX.
 If you have questions regarding your eligibility for insurance coverage of QMedic's service, please call our toll-free Sales line at 877.241.2244 (option 1).

 The QMedic system includes the base station, base station power cord, base station phone cord (for landline option only), wristband/pendant and instruction manual.

-You will receive the unit within three business days of purchasing if you order before 5pm EST. If you order after 5pm, please allow for four business days.
+If you live in the Continental United States (48 states or District of Columbia), you will receive the unit within 3-5 business days of purchasing if you order before 5pm EST. If you order after 5pm, please allow for four business days.
+If you live in Alaska and Hawaii, please allow 7-10 business days for Fedex ground shipping.
 If you need the device sooner than that, you can pay for premium expedited shipping.